marq24/emacberry.com/gpsl2man.md

 USE SOFTWARE, EVEN IF emacberry.com HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-This software is not designed or intended for use in on-line control of aircraft, air traffic, aircraft navigation or aircraft communications; or in the design, construction, operation or maintenance of any nuclear facility.
+This software is not designed or intended for use in on-line control of aircraft, air traffic, aircraft navigation or aircraft communications, or in the design, construction, operation, or maintenance of any nuclear facility.
 This software is not designed or intended for use while operating any motorized vehicle.
 Licensee represents and warrants that it will not use or redistribute the Software for such purposes.